Are tax breaks available for private school tuition?

 Tax deductions and credits related to private school tuition

 - Medical: Private school can be a tax write-off when it is medical necessity for a child.
-If a school's facilities, equipment or personnel are required due to the student's mental or physical needs, parents may be able to claim tuition fees as a medical expense tax credit.
+If a school's facilities, equipment or personnel are required due to the student's special needs, parents may be able to claim tuition fees as a medical expense tax credit.
 You'll need a doctor supporting your claim in writing.

 - Child care: A portion of private school fees that relate to child care services for students under age 16 may be deductible as a child care expense.
 The deduction amount is based on that portion of the day that involves supervision and is not related to academic instruction, such as lunchtime supervision.